 During the visits, meetings were also held with the heads of the condominiums, who shared their experiences, success stories, and challenges encountered during implementation.
 Each such project is not only a step toward Ukraine’s energy-efficient future but also a contribution to its European integration.

-The projects “Support to the Energy Efficiency Fund and Environmental Reform Programme (S2I) in Ukraine” and “Energy Efficient District of Lviv City” are implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Affairs and Energy (BMWE) and the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).
+The projects “Support of the national Energy Efficiency Fund and of a climate-friendly reform agenda (S2I)” and “Energy-efficient district Lviv” are implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Affairs and Energy (BMWE) and the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).